-This biography, picture book is a hardcover edition was published by HMH Books for Young Readers on 1993 and has 32 pages.
+biography, picture book that was published by HMH Books for Young Readers on 1993 and has 32 pages.

 Explore it on Goodreads or Amazon.